birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 Serving "security" CAA records over authenticated DNS channels or using authenticated DNS records (i.e., DNSSEC) is critical to the effectiveness of the records because a "security" CAA record not protected by authenticated DNS may be suppressed by an adversary that can manipulate DNS responses.
 This could potentially allow the adversary to downgrade validation to use a non-high-security method and undermine the security properties of the "security" tag.

-# High-Security-Validation CAA Record Syntax
+# Security CAA Record Syntax

-The flags field of the security tag MUST have the critical bit set.
+The flags field of the security tag MUST have the critical bit set in the flags byte of the CAA record.

+The \"security\" tag MUST have the tag field of the CAA record be the word \"security\".

 A single domain CANNOT have multiple "security" tags specified.
-A domain's entire cryptographic domain validaton policy MUST be encoded into a single "security" tag.
+A domain's entire cryptographic domain validation policy MUST be encoded into a single "security" tag.
 If a CA finds a domain that has multiple "security" CAA tags at the same FQDN, the CA MUST block issuance.

 The value field of the "security" tag MUST be one of three values

 1. an empty string.
-2. entierly whitespace.
+2. entirely whitespace.
 3. a property\_list as defined in this document.

 Values 1. and 2.
 MUST be treated identically as an empty value field.